kshaffer/courses/mt3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## November 10 prep

+We will begin class with a quiz analyzing classical thematic and harmonic structure.
+To prepare, please review the relevant OMT resources and decide which ones to have open as you work on the quiz.

+Also, please take a stab at the [practice quiz](materials/mt3-ThemeAnalysisPractice.pdf) distributed in class on Nov.
+3. Use the Spotify recordings below (or play them at the keyboard yourself) as you work.
+When you complete the quiz, or when you hit a mental block, view [the "key" (i.e., my analyses)](materials/mt3-ThemeAnalysisPractice-key.pdf).
+Note what is the same and different between your analysis and mine.
+Focus on the elements that are analyzed differently, and see if you can figure out the logic behind my analysis.
+Then compare that logic with yours.
+If your logic is equally strong and you can make a solid case for your analysis, you're good.
+If you cannot defend your analysis logically, if your analysis's logic seems weaker than the logic behind my analysis, or if you simply cannot make sense of the analyses, then *consult with a classmate* and see if you can make sense of it together.
+If all of that fails, note any questions you have, and bring them to class on the 10th.

+Good luck!

+Mozart, K. 331, I., Glenn Gould.
+(This recording is really weird, but kind of cool.
+If it's too stilted to you, find another on Spotify or in the library.)

+<iframe src="https://embed.spotify.com/?uri=spotify:track:5dO1LMGcrvWEdqc5qGpKQN" width="300" height="80" frameborder="0" allowtransparency="true"></iframe><br/>

+Beethoven Op.
+10/1, II., Richard Goode.
+(This one is perfectly normal.)

+<iframe src="https://embed.spotify.com/?uri=spotify:track:53uSmEPYmZDsFkzeZ1I4Ow" width="300" height="80" frameborder="0" allowtransparency="true"></iframe><br/>

+Mozart, K. 283, II., Glenn Gould.

+<iframe src="https://embed.spotify.com/?uri=spotify:track:4RlcLS5P1mfduOXF6lisq7" width="300" height="80" frameborder="0" allowtransparency="true"></iframe><br/>

+Beethoven, Op.
+10/2, I., Richard Goode.

+<iframe src="https://embed.spotify.com/?uri=spotify:track:3ywUJBbrni4ANrsP8fXLjv" width="300" height="80" frameborder="0" allowtransparency="true"></iframe><br/>

 ## November 3 prep

 In response to some difficulties (and differences of past instruction) that have surfaced, we're going to take some time for a crash course/review session on tonal functions and their prolongation within the phrase.
 Please read the following resources and respond to the questions below **by Friday, October 31, noon** (so I have time to plan Monday's class accordingly).